wilkieolin/RRAM/README.md

 analysingSoftware.py is the correlation detection code; it takes input from either Recording.py or GenerateCorrelatedProcess.py.

 Recording.py is spiking data input, it samples spiking data and converts it to input array.
+Recording.npz is the original spiking data.

 GenerateCorrelatedProcess.py is an input array to the algorithm, where correlated/uncorrelated processes are generated using random generators.